openmobilehub/react-native-omh-auth/CONTRIBUTING.md

 ### Providers setup

+Before proceeding with the setup, please ensure you have created an app for each service provider.
+Detailed instructions can be found in the [Provider Configuration](https://www.openmobilehub.com/react-native-omh-auth/docs/getting-started/#provider-configuration) section.

 Create files from templates that contain secrets for specific providers.
 If you don't want to setup certain providers, you can leave their values empty.

 ```bash